agarie/vector-field-histogram/README.md

 + Objective position X
 + Objective position Y

-I'll include an example file showing how to use this library in a project in the future.
+In the future, I'll include an example file showing how to use this library in a project.

 ## License